Infineon/wpcqi-optiga-trust-charge/README.md

 ## Description

-This application note demonstrates partial immplementatio of the WPC Qi 1.3 Authentication Flow with help of the OPTIGA&trade; Trust Charge device authentication solution.
+This application note demonstrates partial implementation of the WPC Qi 1.3 Authentication Flow with help of the OPTIGA&trade; Trust Charge device authentication solution.
-In paricular this AppNote shows several things:
+In particular this AppNote shows several things:
 * API to form correct messages according to the WPC Qi 1.3.
 Authentication.
-It's important to highlight, that this code doesn't implement the authentication flow itself, rather just prepares messages whcih might be forwarded to the respective endpoint.
+It's important to highlight, that this code doesn't implement the authentication flow itself, rather just prepares messages which might be forwarded to the respective endpoint.
 * Example usage of the API with a test flow
 * Test Vectors against the API

-WPC Qi 1.3 API Description can be found [here](WPC-Qi-Authentication-API.md)
+Please check out also our description of the [WPC Qi 1.3 Authentication API](docs/WPC-Qi-Authentication-API.md) that shows you the essential message exchange and respective function calls.

 ## Hardware Setup